codeigniter4/CodeIgniter4/user_guide_src/source/cli/cli_generators.rst

 * ``--namespace``: Set the root namespace.
 Defaults to value of ``APP_NAMESPACE``.
 * ``--suffix``: Append the component suffix to the generated class name.
 * ``--force``: Set this flag to overwrite existing files on destination.

-.. note:: Do you need to have the generated code in a subfolder?
-Let's say if you want to create a controller
-    class to reside in the ``Admin`` subfolder of the main ``Controllers`` folder, you will just need to prepend the subfolder to the class name, like this: ``php spark make:controller admin/login``.
-This command will create the ``Login`` controller in the ``Controllers/Admin`` subfolder with a namespace of ``App\Controllers\Admin``.

-.. note:: Working on modules?
-Code generation will set the root namespace to a default of ``APP_NAMESPACE``.
-    Should you need to have the generated code elsewhere in your module namespace, make sure to set the ``--namespace`` option in your command, e.g., ``php spark make:model blog --namespace Acme\Blog``.

-.. warning:: Make sure when setting the ``--namespace`` option that the supplied namespace is a valid
-    namespace defined in your ``$psr4`` array in ``Config\Autoload`` or defined in your composer autoload file.
-Otherwise, code generation will be interrupted.

-.. warning:: Use of ``migrate:create`` to create migration files is now deprecated.
-It will be removed in
-    future releases.
-Please use ``make:migration`` as replacement.
-Also, please use ``make:migration --session`` to use instead of the deprecated ``session:migration``.

 ****************************************
 Scaffolding a Complete Set of Stock Code